Serapieum-of-alex/Hapi/README.md

 conda activate Hapi_env

 # Install the dependencies
-there is some library that you have to install it from some conda channels and conda install --channel https://conda.anaconda.org/mutirri pyopt
+# there is some library that you have to install it from some conda channels and

-and gdal
-conda install gdal
+conda install --channel https://conda.anaconda.org/mutirri pyopt conda install gdal

-and the rest of the dependencies you can install them by typing
+#and the rest of the dependencies you can install them by typing
 python -m pip install -r requirements.txt
 ```